-Pianist Euan Stevenson and saxophonist are two of Scotland's leading musicians.
+Pianist Euan Stevenson and saxophonist Konrad Wiszniewski are two of Scotland's leading musicians.
 Their New Focus partnership takes its name from a project that celebrated the fiftieth anniversary of saxophone giant Stan Getz's 1961 classic album, Focus, and has developed to include The Classical Connection, a concert programme drawing together the compositions and styles of Chopin, Mozart, Duke Ellington, Erik Satie, Erroll Garner, Franz Liszt, Chick Corea, and Bela Bartok and original pieces, all presented in a very natural and entertaining way.

 Euan Stevenson is an award-winning pianist and composer working in jazz, classical and pop music.
-He has performed in concerts and masterclasses throughout the UK and the USA and his music has been broadcast on BBC iplayer, Radio Scotland, BBC Radios 2 and 3, and Jazz FM.
+He has performed in concerts and masterclasses throughout the UK and the USA and his music has been broadcast widely across BBC Radio and Jazz FM.
 His film and TV work includes music for the BBC’s Horizon documentary series and the 2018 feature film Voyageuse and his arranging experience includes orchestrating the Ukrainian national anthem for renowned virtuoso Pinchas Zukerman with the English Chamber Orchestra.

-A former student of London-based jazz pianist Liam Noble, Euan has worked with some of the top players on the UK jazz scene including the lengendary guitarist Jim Mullen, fellow pianist David Newton (in a ‘four hands, two pianos' partnership), and trumpeter Enrico Tomasso.
-His tasteful accompanying skills have underpinned the vocals of numerous singers, notably Nikki King, Matthew Ford, Anita Wardell and most recently, the winner of the Best Vocalist at the Scottish Jazz Awards 2019, Georgia Cecile.
+A former student of London-based jazz pianist Liam Noble, Euan has worked with many of the top players on the UK jazz scene including the legendary guitarist Jim Mullen, fellow pianist David Newton (in a ‘four hands, two pianos' partnership), and trumpeter Enrico Tomasso.
+His tasteful accompanying skills have underpinned the vocals of numerous singers, notably Tina May, Nikki King, Anita Wardell and most recently, the winner of the Best Vocalist at the Scottish Jazz Awards 2019, Georgia Cecile.

 Konrad Wiszniewski was born in Glasgow in 1980 and took up tenor saxophone at the age of 13.
 He toured and recorded with the European Youth Jazz Orchestra before releasing his first CD, Konrad Wiszniewski, in 2005.
-He is an established member of the Scottish National Jazz Orchestra as one of the ensemble’s star soloists.
+Since 2001 Konrad has worked extensively with the Scottish National Jazz Orchestra as one of the ensemble’s star soloists.
 He has also featured in the spiritual jazz group Mama Terra, guested with swing ensemble Rose Room and performed in duos with Scottish piano legend Brian Kellock.
 He has twice won the Best Instrumentalist title in the Scottish Jazz Awards (in 2013 and 2017).